 Q. Does my existing permit to import generally admissible nursery

 stock (PPQ form 587) cover shipments under the Small Lots of Seed

 A. No. To import small lots of seed without a phytosanitary certificate, you must obtain a separate permit for small lots of seed (also a PPQ form 587).
 You must apply for this permit in addition to your permit for generally admissible nursery stock.

 A. Yes, the Plant Protection Act does not distinguish aquatic plants from terrestrial plants.
 When imported for growing or propagation, aquatic plants require a phytosanitary certificate issued by the exporting country and a written import permit for shipments of 13 or more articles.
 Like all plants intended for planting, aquatic plants are subject to inspection at the port of entry and must be free of quarantine pests.

 The following aquatic plants are prohibited federal noxious weeds, which may be imported or moved interstate only with a PPQ 526 permit to move live plant pests and noxious weeds:

 Q. Does APHIS regulate algae?

-A. Yes, we recently expanded the scope of the plants for planting regulations to include nonvascular plants, which is defined to include mosses, liverworts, hornworts and green algae.
-Import of all nonvascular plants including green algae will require a phytosanitary certificate and an import permit.
+A. Yes, APHIS recently expanded the scope of the plants for planting regulations to include under Kingdom Plantae, nonvascular plants, which is defined to include mosses, liverworts, hornworts and green algae.
+Importation of all nonvascular plants, including green algae, will require a phytosanitary certificate and an import permit (PPQ Form 587 application).
 At the present time, APHIS prohibits only one alga, the Mediterranean strain of Caulerpa taxifolia.
-No one may import or move interstate this strain without a Federal noxious weed permit (PPQ form 526).
+A PPQ form 526 permit application must be submitted for importation or interstate movement of this alga.

 A. Yes, in most cases.
 For further information contact the Canadian Food Inspection Agency for certification of the plants.